RSSNext/rsshub-docs/src/joinus/advanced/script-standard.md

 The `maintainer.ts` file should export an object that provides maintainer information related to the route, including:

 -   Key: Corresponding route path
--   Value: Array of string, including all maintainers' GitHub ID.
+-   Value: Array of strings, including all maintainers' GitHub ID.

 To generate a list of maintainers, use the following command: `pnpm run build`, which will create the list under `assets/build/`.